kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Was it after she returned from her foundation art course in the UK - something she told me about on a loop - or just after her first, British husband died (or was murdered maybe)?
 - Were these messages from Trish a way for the criminal porn-gangs of Dénia to communicate with the multiple law enforcement organizations I had sent [my handwritten letters to](august.md#the-handwritten-letters) so that they might make deals while they conclude their detailed investigations and before they nick everyone and stop the baby-rapists, pedophiles, incest-obsessed, and sedated-rape insane please God.

-## So wants me to do an X Space
+## So, Janet, asks me to run an X Space about hacking

-- So, Janet, `@ladysolucky` on X, one of [my dubious election volunteers](june.md#volunteers-not-what-they-seem) presses me repeatedly to run a Space describing X hacking.
+- So, Janet, `@ladysolucky` on X - one of [my dubious UK general election volunteers](june.md#volunteers-not-what-they-seem) - presses me repeatedly to run an X Space describing hacking.
+- I say I will and then find out I'm unable to get into X Spaces, inexplicably.
-- I say I will until I realize she's involved in what's going on, and then I wonder who asked her to request that of me.
+- After realizing she's somehow involved with the Spanish criminal gangs, [the "hunters"](october.md#we-take-what-we-want-they-say-were-hunters-they-say), I wonder who asked her to request that of me.
-- No doubt someone with a direct hack into my machine via the X platform, and no doubt for terror purposes.
+- No doubt someone with a direct hack into my machine via the X platform, and no doubt for porn-terror purposes.
 - I have already told Janet about how I'm officially unsafe in Spain.

 ![Officially unsafe in Spain](../../content/tweets/back-in-spain-shudder.jpg)